 As with any career, pay and job growth for nutritionists could vary by experience, educational level, and location, among other factors.
 Here's a general idea of what to expect for a nutritionist salary and job outlook in the coming years:

 |Career||Total Employment||Annual Mean Wage||Projected Job Growth Rate|

-- Registered Dietician Nutritionist/Registered Dietician: These national certifications through the Commission on Dietetic Registration are required by many states for employment.
+- Registered Dietitian Nutritionist/Registered Dietitian: These national certifications through the Commission on Dietetic Registration are required by many states for employment.
 States that don't require this certification often have the same certification qualifications, the BLS notes.
-Dieticians and nutritionists must complete 75 continuing education credits every five years to maintain their certification.
+Dietitians and nutritionists must complete 75 continuing education credits every five years to maintain their certification.

 - Certified Nutrition Specialist: Offered by the Board for Certification of Nutrition Specialists, this certification demonstrates advanced competence in clinical nutrition.

 - Specialty certifications: There are many different specialty certifications offered through the Commission on Dietetic Registration, including pediatric nutrition, oncology nutrition, sports dietetics, renal nutrition and obesity and weight management.

 - Bureau of Labor Statistics, U.S. Department of Labor, accessed July 31, 2018: Dietitians and Nutritionists, Occupational Outlook Handbook, https://www.bls.gov/ooh/Healthcare/Dietitians-and-nutritionists.htm; Dietitians and Nutritionists, Occupational Employment and Wages, 2017, https://www.bls.gov/oes/current/oes291031.htm;